lisaong/diec/day3/README.md

-# Anomaly Detection on Raspberry Pi using TensorFlow Lite
+# Time Series Classification on Raspberry Pi using TensorFlow Lite

 This example predicts a value using time series data from a Smart Factory.